Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 Sitting on the end of a peninsula on the famous Loch Ness, Urquhart Castle is one of the most visited in Scotland.
 It is believed the first castle presented somewhere around the year 1230,

 Like many of the castles in Scotland, Urquhart has seen its share of uprisings and has been a constant pawn in the battles between the Crown, government and religious groups.
-Whilst in ruins today, a visit here is a chance to learn more about its fiery past and to get some exceptional views across Loch Ness.
+While in ruins, visiting here is a chance to learn more about its fiery past and get some exceptional views across Loch Ness.

 Where: Urquhart Castle